Finding Our Purpose : Nervous System Regulation

 Reality Check: Emotional Regulation in a Complex World

 Having a regulated nervous system doesn't eliminate life's hardships or magically make everything "perfect."
 Bills still need to be paid.
 Bodies still get sick.
 Global events like war and climate change still affect us deeply.
 The goal isn't to be happy all the time - that's neither realistic nor healthy.
-Instead, regulation gives us the capacity to navigate life's full spectrum of experiences with greater resilience and presence.

 👉 Example: When financial stress hits, regulation helps us feel the fear without becoming paralyzed by it, allowing us to think clearly and take constructive action